mathias280/moviereviews/source/2006_movies.rst

 The Fast and the Furious: Tokyo Drift
 `````````````````````````````````````
-The Fast and the Furious:Tokyo Drift follows Sean
+*The Fast and the Furious:Tokyo Drift* follows Sean
 Boswell(Lucas Black) who is sent to live with his father
 who lives in Japan after wrecking another car in a race.
-In japan Sean again gets mixed up in the race scene
+In Japan Sean again gets mixed up in the race scene
 after racing D.K.(Brian Tee) who has close ties to
 organized crime.
 As this is another installment of the
 Fast and the Furious you are sure to get a healthy
 helping of crazy car action.

+    * Action
+      Crime
+      Thriller

 Pirates of the Caribbean: Dead Man's Chest
 ``````````````````````````````````````````
 Jack Sparrow(Johnny Depp) is once again back with his notorious humor and bizzare plans.
-In Pirates of the
+In *Pirates of the
-Caribbean: Dead Man’s Chest Jack owes Davy Jones
-(Bill Nighy) a debt that can only be repaid with the heart of Davy Jones.
+Caribbean: Dead Man’s Chest* Jack owes Davy Jones (Bill Nighy) a debt that can only be repaid with the heart of Davy Jones.
 Jack must first find and then fight off the other parties interested in the heart of